AElfProject/AElf/docs/resources/cli/methods.md

 `BkcXRkykRC2etHp9hgFfbw2ec1edx7ERBxYtbC97z3Q2bNCwc` is the default organization address.

-You can get the default organization address and it has all BP nodes inside, every proposal under `AElf.ContractNames.Parliament` can only be released when it has got over 2/3 BP nodes approve
+The default organization is an organization that contains all miners; every proposal under `AElf.ContractNames.Parliament` can only be released when it has got over 2/3 miners approval.

-Create an organization under `AElf.ContractNames.Referendum`
+Create an organization with the Referendum contract (`AElf.ContractNames.Referendum`):

 ```bash
 $ aelf-command send AElf.ContractNames.Referendum